qtproject/pyside-pyside-setup/sources/pyside6/doc/developer/freethreading.md

 therefore cannot be part of the automatic suite.
-It lives in `sources/pyside6/tests/manually/freethreading/run.py`, which runs each scenario twice, with and without the lock it depends on, and only calls a scenario a proof when it crashes without it.
-Ten of the sixteen are proofs at the moment; `signal_race` became one when the coarse lock went, because the signal machinery reaches the wrapper lookups, the parent/child graph and destruction, and the coarse lock had been covering that.
+It lives in `sources/pyside6/tests/manually/freethreading/run.py`, which runs each scenario twice, with and without the lock it depends on, and only calls a scenario a proof when it fails without it.

 Run it with the free-threaded interpreter; `REPEATS`, `STRESS_THREADS` and `STRESS_ITERS` size the run, and naming scenarios restricts it.
 Never run a